 - Creating vibrant discussions that inspire new thinking

 The main benefit of focus groups is the opportunity to observe interaction and discussion about a company’s new or existing product.
 This interaction takes place in a session that typically ranges from 1-2 hours, and can help the manufacturer or industrial client to understand their customers and their needs.
-Focus groups are led by a seasoned moderator that guides and directs the sessions.
+Focus groups are led by a seasoned moderator who guides and directs the sessions.
 Typically, groups are held in a Focus Group facility equipped with audio/visual recording.

 There is an increasing trend toward digital qualitative methods.
 Online focus groups operate using text chatting or verbal responses.
 This setting enables respondents to interact with each other and with the moderator from the comfort of any private location with an internet connection.
 The open-ended qualitative, unaided and spontaneous responses are valuable.
 Digital focus groups can also be in the forms of Online Forums, Bulletin Boards, Online Communities, and Social Media groups.
 Some Online Focus Group platforms offer text analytics or advanced features that provide further analysis.